awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

 	- `prodId` of type `NodeIdentifierT`: the node identifier of the variable producer.
 	- `repCnt` of type `VarRepCntT`: its repetition count.
+	- `tStamp` of type `TimeStampT`: the timestamp at which the producer has created the variable (with reference to the producers local clock).
+    - `timeout` of type `VarTimeoutT`: the timeout associated with this variable.
+If it is zero, then the variable is never scrubbed.
+If it is strictly positive, then a scrubbing process marks the variable as deleted when the time since the last creation or update exceeds the timeout.
 	- `descr` of type `StringT`: a human-readable description of the variable.